House of Bamboo..

 When I became a member of HOB in 1964, it was a comparatively small organization consisting of about forty members.
 There was no actual "house" which we could call our own, instead we used a small and inadequate recreation hall located a few blocks from Queens College.
 Since that time, the House of Bamboo has made remarkable strides forward.
 Its members have gained social prominence and athletic power, in addition to, financial security.
 Our first house was a small 3 1/2 room apartment in a rather convenient location on Northern Blvd.
 Our parties were delightfully crowded , and at that time, it suited our purpose.

 But as time rolled on, Bamboo grew out of its infancy, and truly began to expand.
 An apartment was no longer adequate.
 We moved into our first real house.
-It was immense in comparison to its predecessor, with six bedroom, two living rooms, and no neighbors.
+It was immense in comparison to its predecessor, with six bedrooms, two living rooms, and no neighbors.
 A unique combination of further expansion and a great tragedy necessitated a move in the summer of 1967 into our next and present house.
 It was located at 144-20 Roosevelt Ave. in Flushing and was larger and better equipped than anyone could have hoped for.

 As far back as I can remember, Bamboo has been one off the major athletic powers among houseplans, especially in the spring terms.
 But, here too, we are undergoing change.
 Where we used to powerful in such individual sports as table tennis, tennis, and badminton, and weak in the major sports, the opposite is now the case.
 Last year, we did exceedingly and surprisingly well in football, volleyball,softball, and track.
 Our hopes for this year are sky-high in the aforementioned sports, as well as in bowling, golf, and swimming.